Chris Henderson: Major League Soccer

-At the end of the Norwegian season, Henderson returned to the U.S. and on March 11, 1996, the Colorado Rapids of Major League Soccer (MLS) named Henderson as a Discovery Player.
-He immediately stood out by starting 29 games, scoring three goals and eight assists, and being named the Rapids' team MVP.
+Henderson returned to the U.S. and on March 11, 1996, the Colorado Rapids of Major League Soccer (MLS) named Henderson as a Discovery Player.
+He immediately stood out by starting 29 games, scoring three goals and eight assists, and being named the Rapids' Team MVP.
 Henderson spent the next two seasons with the Rapids, registering nine goals and 22 assists over 51 games.
 He then moved to the Kansas City Wizards for the 1999 season, where he started 29 games, scoring three goals and six assists.
-Henderson was even better in 2000, scoring nine goals and nine assists as one of the major players in the Wizards team that won the MLS Cup.
+Henderson was scoring champion for KC in 2000, registering nine goals and nine assists in the KC Wizards team that won the MLS Cup and MLS Supporters' Shield.

 He moved to the Miami Fusion for the 2001 season, where he scored three goals and eight assists on a team that went on to win the MLS Supporters' Shield in their final year.
 Upon Fusion's contraction, Henderson was reacquired by the Rapids in the 2002 MLS Dispersal Draft.
 Henderson continued to be a threat on the right for the Rapids, scoring 11 goals and seven assists in his first season back.
-Although he began to show his age in the next two seasons, Henderson continued to be dangerous on the flank.
-He is the Rapids' all-time leader with 178 games played, 53 assists, and 120 points.
-Henderson was traded to the Columbus Crew in May 2005 in a three-team deal.
-After the season, he was dealt again, to the MetroStars — soon renamed New York Red Bulls — for Tim Ward.
-Henderson played every match of the 2006 season, and by its end he was the league's all-time leader in games played, though he has since lost the title.
-At the end of the season, however, Henderson was waived.
+He is the Rapids' all-time leader with 178 games played, 53 assists, 120 points, and a member of The Rapids Gallery of Honor.
+Henderson was traded to the Columbus Crew in May 2005.
+His final season he went to the NY/NJ MetroStars — soon renamed New York Red Bulls.
+Henderson played every match of the 2006 season and playoffs, and by its end he was the league's all-time leader in games/minutes played, though he has since lost the title.
 He went on to announce his retirement from professional soccer on December 22, 2006.